Skip to content

 Working with nodes

 Nodes are the building blocks of every agentic workflow.
-Each node performs a specific function—such as retrieving data, invoking a language model, coordinating tools, or applying utilities—and passes its output to the next step in the workflow.
+Each node performs a specific functio—such as retrieving data, invoking a language model, coordinating tools, or applying utilities—and passes its output to the next step in the workflow.

 If you’re new to building workflows, start with Get started, which walks through the full workflow lifecycle from draft to launch.
-This page is intended as a deeper, node-focused reference you can return to as you design, extend, and refine workflows.

-Node categories and types
+Node categories

 The Nodes panel shows the default agent types, plus any preconfigured data connectors or LLMs shared with your workspace.